-Over the past few years, TVs 65 inches in size switched from a large exotic size to one of the most popular sizes today.
-Since this is a very popular and competitive size, it also means that a wide variety of models are found here.
-From the cheapest and bare bones variants to the expensive premium models, here are our recommended TVs available in the summer of 2017:
+Over the past few years, 65" TVs switched from a large exotic size to one of the most popular sizes today.
+Since this is a very popular and competitive size, models are available to fit a wide range of budgets.
+Now that we're getting close to Black Friday, TVs are reaching their lowest official price before getting discontinued.

 Budget TVs can still offer some good picture quality and versatility, but they'll usually be a bit lighter on premium features such as HDR and local dimming.
 Some of them can even be found under $1000, which is great.

-If you're looking for a cheap 65 inch TV, the Vizio E65-E1 LED TV is a great choice.
-It's a versatile TV with good picture quality in a dark room.
+If you're looking for a 65 inch TV on a budget, the Vizio E65-E1 LED TV is the one we recommend.
+It's a decently versatile TV with good picture quality in a dark room.

 LG 65SJ8500.
 Good TV with wide viewing angle, but overall poor value compared to the Sony X900E and X850E.
 See our review